Wonton Soup: Proof Structures Under Interventions

 4. Search Core: Centralized and Distributed MCTS

-Those scheduling interventions are deliberate lesions on search dynamics and let us ask whether solve behavior depends on one narrow expansion regime or remains robust under controlled changes in local-global coordination.
+This gives us a research stack.
+First establish the structural landscape of a theorem slice with centralized MCTS.
+Then use distributed MCTS to test how coordination changes access to that landscape.
+The scheduling interventions in distributed mode are deliberate lesions on search dynamics: they ask whether solve behavior depends on one narrow expansion regime or remains robust under changes in local-global coordination.

 Both modes emit compatible tree and trace artifacts, so comparisons can stay within the same analysis contract (*_mcts_tree.json, traces, run summaries) instead of requiring mode-specific postprocess logic.